Bob Davis (Michigan politician): Post-Congressional career and life

 He became a lobbyist for K&L Gates.
 He was active in the Bush campaign, having served on the Michigan Bush Committee, and was a friend and former colleague of Vice President Dick Cheney.

 According to the Chicago Sun-Times of May 31, 1989, Davis revealed that he hired a woman with whom he lived for his committee staff, but he said he had not violated House rules.
-He acknowledged recommending that Brook Ball, 27, 29 years his junior, be hired for the House Merchant Marine staff.
+He acknowledged recommending that Brook Ball, 27 years old and 29 years his junior, be hired for the House Merchant Marine staff.
 However, in 1987 Davis was still married to his third wife, DC-based network radio and TV news anchor/journalist Marty Davis, whom he married in 1976.
-The couple reconciled five months after their 1989 divorce until 1992.
+The couple divorced in 1989.
 He married Ball in 1992, who survives him, as do his four children.

-Davis died at a hospice in Arlington, Virginia at age 77 of heart and kidney failure.
+Davis died at a hospice in Arlington, Virginia, at age 77 of heart and kidney failure.

 Robert is interred at Protestant Cemetery, Mackinac Island, Michigan, USA.